nie7321/deck-dynamic-forms/deck.md

 But, on Laravel, this will pull in the UI packages for formio.
 They depend on Bootstrap and Font Awesome -- if you're using those in your app already, you're golden.

 The QR code here links to the docs for the library.
-I'll include it again at the end, because I've still got a lot to talk about...
 -->

 # Wait, this is a library?!?